 At the time, the Canadian government defended the changes, arguing that these rules created too much red tape and insisting that the purpose of the provisions were not environmental.

 In 2015, the mandate letters for both the Minister of Transport and Minister of Fisheries, Oceans and the Canadian Coast Guard tasked the Ministers to review the previous government's changes to the Navigable Waters Protection Act, to restore lost protections and incorporate modern safeguards.
-Now, the federal government has launched public consultation process to accept input on the Act.
+Then, the federal government launched a review to accept input on the Act.

 West Coast Environmental Law Association has written about why navigation protection is also environmental protection.
 Here are a few key points: